HugAgent: A Human Simulation Benchmark for Individual-Level Reasoning: Mitigation Strategies: Insights and Guiding Principles

-These principles underscore HugAgent’s role not only as a benchmark but also as a \emph{diagnostic tool}, surfacing structured biases that standard metrics (accuracy, MAE) obscure.
-The larger contribution, however, is to chart a research agenda: HugAgent offers a reproducible setting in which such mitigation strategies can be systematically developed and evaluated.
+\paragraph{Synthesis.} Viewed as a whole, these principles underscore HugAgent’s role not only as a benchmark but also as a \emph{diagnostic tool}, revealing structured biases that standard metrics (accuracy, MAE) often obscure.
+Looking ahead, HugAgent also establishes a reproducible testbed for exploring and evaluating mitigation strategies, laying the groundwork for a broader research agenda.